tomtom28/Pet-Python-Project/README.md

   ```

 With the JawsDB, database set up, we can finally deploy the app for real.
 Using a buildpack finally got the app working for me, so I suggest that you use it as well.
-Below, are the BSAH commands that I used to successfully deploy to Heroku.
+Below, are the BASH commands that I used to successfully deploy to Heroku.

   ```
      $ heroku config:add BUILDPACK_URL=https://github.com/kennethreitz/conda-buildpack.git